 Technical ability alone will only get you so far.
 Soft skills, such as communication, productivity and leadership are equally, if not more, important.
 Past jobs and experiences, even if they are not software related, are very attractive to hiring managers for these reasons.
 If you are a career changer, don’t hide your past, shout about it.

 Everyone has weaknesses, and it’s ok!
 It is a longer process to improve weaknesses, (and actually many times they are just part of our personality and cannot really be improved), so stick with it and don’t let fixing them overtake doing what you excel at.

 Open Source gives you the opportunity to work on large, real-world codebases.
 This is the best experience you can get as a beginner and having a portfolio of features & bugs you have contributed to projects is super valuable.
-I wrote an article on how to get started with Open Source projects as a new developer.

 For your own sanity, if nothing else.
 Protect your time and mental wellbeing, you never know when an obstacle might pop up or you have to wait on someone else to get something completed.
 This is the best rule to live by when you start your new role as a developer.